eNMS-automation/eNMS/docs/event_driven/rest_api.rst

 eNMS has a ReST API allowing to:

-- retrieve an instance.
-- delete an instance
-- create an instance
-- update an instance
-- run a Service instance or a Workflow.
+- run an already created Service instance or a Workflow
-- make sure eNMS is alive.
+- make sure eNMS is alive
+- retrieve a device
+- delete a device
+- retrieve the current configuration of an device
+- create a device
+- update a device
+- initiate a database backup or restore (also used for version upgrade migration)
+- initiate a device inventory bulk import or export

 This ReST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
 In this way, eNMS can be integrated into a larger automation solution.